Critique is not review, and many other thoughts on an overlooked practice

 Critique and review are different. 🗣️Critique is simply about making the work better.
 Review is about assessing readiness for the next stage in the process.

 Perhaps the biggest barrier to conducting critique is 🧱structural: 'making space' for critique by finding time, getting the right people in the room, and ensuring that the time is well-spent.
 When done ad hoc, the effort necessary feels greater than the reward.
 So, make it an ✅operational priority, something that just happens as part of the flow of work.
-This post is longer than usual, so here's a Table of Contents to help you navigate:
+This post is longer than usual, so use the table of contents to the right to navigate.

 Why critique matters